Zakariya Essabar

+to visit the United States in February 2001.

-After being radicalized in 1999, Essabar trained in Afghanistan where he learned combat skills and passport alteration.
-Ramzi bin al-Shibh later said that Essabar delivered the cryptic message from Khalid Sheikh Mohammed, indicating the date that the September 11 attacks would be carried out, although bin al-Shibh's claim is in doubt.
+On 30 August 2001, Essabar left Hamburg for Afghanistan via Karachi, Pakistan.
+Ramzi bin al-Shibh later said that Essabar delivered the cryptic message to Khalid Sheikh Mohammed, indicating the date that the September 11 attacks would be carried out, although bin al-Shibh's claim is in doubt.
 Essabar may not have known the significance of the date, but he did relay the message.
 The truth of bin al-Shibh's claims is in doubt, due to "inconsistent statements".
-Despite a German arrest warrant issued a month after the attacks, Essabar was not captured and, according to al-Qaeda, was later killed in Afghanistan.
+Khalid Sheikh Mohammed insists that he learned of the date of the attacks in a letter delivered by Essabar.